-These leaks are a common problem, not only in Pittsburgh, but across the country.
-This problem has existed for awhile.
-No one has been able to develop an easily implemented solution.
-With gasoline flooding a street. any solution must be quick, the faster the better.
-Loving challenges, I said that we would try and find a solutions.
-It was immediately obvious that any solution would involve a flexible polymer, of which there are many. various silicones, nitrile, buMA, poly-vinyl, butadiene, etc.
+Apparently, these leaks are a common problem, not only in Pittsburgh, but across the country.
+No one has been able to develop an efficient way to stop the leak..
+With gasoline spilling out on the ground. any solution must be quick, the faster the better.
+Loving challenges, I said that we would try and find a solution.
+It was immediately obvious that any solution would need to involve a flexible polymer, of which there are many.
+We started by testing various silicones, nitrile, buMA, poly-vinyl, butadiene, etc.

 The design of the Tech-Patch

 Yet we had a patch that would stop gasoline leaks, in plastic tanks and metal tanks.
 We knew there was a need for such a patch in the marketplace.
 So we designed our first Tech-Patch and made our first video, shown below.

 As you see, our first Tech-Patch design included tension tabs.
 Conceptually they solved the problem of the adhesive running onto fingers, hands and clothes, not a fun result.
 But cutting the tabs proved difficult as well as being wasteful.
 We solved the runniness problem by using SI Black, our thicker adhesive and, by necessity, we eliminated the tabs.
 Our application process now calls for the adhesive to cover the entire patch, EXCEPT for diagonal corners.
 To apply the patch, grab those corners, apply tension and press the patch on the problem area.

 By the way, the Tech-Patch above was put on the above plastic tank in May of 2017 and the tank was filled with gas.
 Since then the filled tank has been outside in the heat and sunlight a couple of dozen times.
 Of course, the tank ballooned, but not a drop of gas has leaked.